mnms/docs/docs/command-line-interface.md

 Cluster '2' selected.
 ```

-**(9) cluster add_slave**
+**(9) Cluster add_slave**

 !!!
 Warning
-    Before using `add-slave` command, ingestion to master nodes should be stopped.
-After replication and sync between master and slave are completed, ingestion will be availabe again.
+    Before using the `add-slave` command, ingestion to master nodes should be stopped.
+After replication and sync between master and slave are completed, ingestion will be available again.

-You can add a slave to a cluster that is configured only with master without redundancy.
+You can add a slave to a cluster that is configured only with the master without redundancy.

-- create cluster only with master
+- Create cluster only with masters
     - Procedure for configuring the test environment.
-If cluster with only master already exists, go to the **add slave info**.
+If cluster with the only masters already exists, go to the **add slave info**.

 - Proceed with the deploy.
     - Enter 0 in replicas as shown below when deploy.